qdrant/landing_page/qdrant-landing/content/documentation/quick-start.md

 client = QdrantClient("localhost", port=6333)
 ```

-<aside role="status">Qdrant has no encryption or authentication by default and new instances are open to everyone.
+<aside role="status">By default, Qdrant starts with encryption or authentication .
+This means anyone with network access to your machine can access your Qdrant container instance.
 Please read <a href="https://qdrant.tech/documentation/security/">Security</a> carefully for details on how to secure your instance.</aside>

 # Running vector search queries